TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/diagnostic-unsupportedsdk.md

 ## **Recommended Steps**

-* If you're using an unsupported SDK, you will need to open an issue in the repository to the respective project
+* If you're using an unsupported SDK and the problem is with display of data or incorrect properties, you will need to open an issue in the repository to the respective project
 * Please review our up to date list of [supported languages, frameworks, and platforms](https://docs.microsoft.com/azure/azure-monitor/app/platforms)